KasMichta/hjkl/docs/PowerShell/data-structures.md

 $array
 ```

-Cool, so how do I get only the first number of the list?
+Cool, so how do I get only the first number of the collection?

 #### [](#indexing)Indexing